Midjourney / Prompt: "Create a beautiful illustration that represents the history of the written word"

 I think an advantage of e-book and almost nobody recognize is the fact you can set the size of the page in order to read the same rate word/minutes.
 You can set the most confortable size to read quickest than a printable version.
 For non-fiction books that is an amazing feature.

-Matthew Guay 10 months ago
+Matthew Guay over 1 year ago

 @rsilvam I'd never thought of doing that—clever!
 I think my favorite thing is that I love highlighting e-books and then copying the quotes out on another device later.
 I hate messing up the pages of a print book, but have no such qualms with e-books.